7/18/2019

 Chief Financial Officer

 Hey, good morning, Darren.
-Good morning, Brian.
-One real quick question, I know there's a lot of conversation around the expenses, so it's going to keep up with everything, but I mean, do I actually, if you want to take that operating expense base from the second quarter, does it sound like that's going to be higher in the third and fourth quarter before you start to see, like you said, some of the double spend that you have come out in 2020, is that the right way to think about it?
-Yeah, so the way that I would look at the second half is, if you look at our expenses in the first half and we take out the big things, the write-downs and the asset manager and the litigation reserve, that's probably a good guide for where the second half will show up.
-You know, it's pretty similar to that.
-That's the account, the investments that we're making in the text of the full year cost of mortage servicing, college that we added, and some of the other expenses that we're seeing in the second half.
+Morning, Brian.
+One real quick question.
+I know there's a lot of conversation around the expenses, trying to keep up with everything, but directionally, if you want to take that operating expense base from the second quarter, does it sound like that's going to be higher in the third and fourth quarter before you start to see, like you said, some of the double spend that you have come out in 2020?
+Is that the right way to think about it?
+Yeah, so the way that I would look at the second half is if you look at our expenses in the first half and we take out the big things, the write-down and the asset manager and the litigation reserve, that's probably a good a guide for where the second half will show up.
+It should be pretty similar to that.
+That takes into account the investments that we're making in the tech hub, the full year cost of the mortgage servicing college that we added, and some of the other expenses that we've received in the second half.
 Okay, great.
 That's helpful.
 And just another follow-up on the capital discussion.
-It does sound like when you look at the billion nine nets that you talked about, you know, having in the capital plan, and now yesterday the board approved up to about a billion 645 in a buyback.
-Does that imply that, as you mentioned, something in the neighborhood of about 300 million or 350 million of a preferred insurance possible in the future?
-What's your thinking?
-Yeah, that's in the ballpark of where our thought process was.
-You know, I think the logic there is when you look over the last several years of CTAHR, tier one capital has become our binding constraint as much as CEP1.
-And so as we contemplated the plan this year, we were looking at the mix and the races of tier one to CEP1, and I think there's an opportunity for us to brief that, the capital a little bit, to make sure that we're interested going into CTAHR 2020.
+It does sound like when you look at the $1.9 billion net that you talked about, you know, having in the capital plan, and now yesterday the board approved up to, what, $1.645 billion in a buyback.
+Does that imply that you're, as you mentioned, something in the neighborhood of $300 million or $350 million of a preferred influence possible in the future?
+Is that what you're thinking?
+Yeah, that's the ballpark of where our thought process was.
+I think the logic there is when you look over the last several years of CCAR, year one capital has become our binding constraint as much as CEC one.
+And so as we contemplated the plan this year, we were looking at the mix and the races of Tier 1 to CDT1 and this is an opportunity for us to just reset the CAPA a little bit to make sure that we're in good shape going into CCAR 2020.
 Okay, thank you for your time.
 Very helpful.

 speaker